wltkdrms/Mq1010/majorAssignmentTopic1/README.txt

  • Implemented Equipment and Race classes and core game logic in the Game classes.
  • Designed attack/defense bonuses and power levels.
  • Created mock items and races for testing.
- • Tested equipment-based buffs and race logic (e.g., magician > warrior).
  • Co-authored the README.txt.
  • Responsible for File I/O (read/write) and assisted in testing integration.
 Syeda Ruhana Masud 48613584
  • Developed StatusEffect with expiry logic and applyEffect() methods.
- • Created events like Poison, Burn, and Curse.
  • Implemented the RandomEvent class to apply effects across characters.
- • Collaborated with Ji to integrate event triggers in the game flow.
  • Responsible for the UML diagram and testing all status-related and event-driven interactions.

 5. UML Diagram